-This chapter contains an overview of the three main tools used in building live systems: live-build, live-boot and live-config.
+This chapter contains an overview of the three main tools used in building Debian Live systems: live-build, live-boot and live-config.

-live-build is a collection of scripts to build live systems.
+live-build is a collection of scripts to build Debian Live systems.
 These scripts are also referred to as "commands".

 The idea behind live-build is to be a framework that uses a configuration directory to completely automate and customize all aspects of building a Live image.